 As far as mileage earning and redeeming, and status earning, goes, you now have the full Virgin Atlantic, Delta, Air France and KLM networks to choose from.

 Virgin Atlantic has now rebuilt its US network, and will even launch a brand new route – Austin – next month.

 This is the current route network as per the Virgin Atlantic website, which was last updated in January 2022:

 USA: Atlanta, Austin, Boston, Las Vegas, Los Angeles, Miami, New York, Orlando, San Francisco, Seattle, Washington

 Caribbean: Antigua, The Bahamas, Barbados, Grenada, Havana, Montego Bay, St Lucia, St Vincent and Grenadines, Tobago

 Africa, India and Middle East: Cape Town (seasonal), Delhi, Islamabad, Johannesburg, Lagos, Lahore, Mumbai, Tel Aviv

 Asia: Hong Kong, Shanghai

-From Belfast, Virgin flies to Orlando (Summer only).
+From Belfast, Virgin flies to Orlando (seasonal).

 Missing from that list are numerous axed destinations – Sydney, Dubai, Cancun, Vancouver, Tokyo, Varadero, Detroit.
 Go back further and you can add Accra, Athens, Mauritius, Nairobi, Nassau, Port Harcourt and Toronto.